The Straw Hat

-The extravagant life of a charming rentier who thought nothing of consequences.
-But living on credit finally wakes him up, forcing to end his bachelor's life by marrying the daughter of a wealthy earl for her money.
-All goes well until a horse eats a certain straw hat, triggering a series of farcical vents interwoven with the marriage.
+The film tells of the extravagant life of a charming rentier who thinks nothing of consequences, but living on credit finally wakes him up, forcing to end his bachelor's life by marrying the daughter of a wealthy earl for her money.
+All goes well until a horse eats a certain straw hat, triggering a series of farcical events interwoven with the marriage.